molily/molily.de/_posts/2017-11-25-robust-javascript.md

 In addition to return values, APIs may throw exceptions.
 For example, `document.querySelector('!"§$%')` does not return `null`, but throws a SyntaxError: `'!"§$%' is not a valid selector`.

-You might have guessed that `!"§$%` is not a valid CSS selector, but browsers throw the same type of error when they do not recognize the selector.
+You may have guessed that `!"§$%` is not a valid CSS selector, but browsers throw the same type of error when they do not recognize the selector.
 For example, older browsers like Internet Explorer 8 do support `querySelector`, but do not support [CSS Selectors Level 3](https://caniuse.com/#feat=css-sel3).
 And most recent browsers do not support the [CSS Selectors Level 4 Working Draft](https://drafts.csswg.org/selectors-4/) yet.

 So a program that calls `querySelector` would need to check both: